Description

 Instructions

-- Preheat oven to 338°F / 170°C and prepare a baking sheet with parchment paper.
+- Preheat the oven to 338°F (170°C) and line a baking sheet with parchment paper.

-- In a large bowl, place the softened butter with the powdered sugar and mix with an electric mixer on medium speed for 2 minutes until creamy.
+- Mix the softened butter with the powdered sugar using an electric mixer until creamy.

-- Add the egg white and vanilla extract and mix again with the mixer for 1 minute to incorporate.
+- Add the egg white and vanilla extract and mix again until smooth.

-- Then add the dry ingredients, flour and salt and mix with a spatula until smooth and doughy.
+- Add the flour and salt, and fold with a spatula until you get a soft dough.

-- Melt the chocolate in the microwave or double boiler until completely melted and smooth.
+- Melt the chocolate in the microwave or over a double boiler until smooth.

 Notes